 TVL (TV Lines) is basically a measure of how good the FPV camera resolution is.
 The number is based on how many alternating black and white lines can be displayed in the image horizontally.
 A 600TVL camera means it can display 300 black lines and 300 white lines alternately in one picture.
 The more TV lines, the better definition image you can get out of the camera.
 Commonly seen FPV cameras TVL are 380, 480, 600, 700, 800, 1200 etc.

 However higher TVL or resolution comes with a price: it costs more and it has higher latency (because of the image processing)!
-600TVL has been the most popular choice for a couple of years.
+600TVL has been the most popular choice for a number of years.
 Besides, it’s not always “the more the better”.
 Due to the limitation of analog 5.8Ghz video transmission: there is only so much data can be transferred per second, i.e. the quality of your video is capped.

 Most 600TVL CCD cameras often only have less than 20ms of lag, such as the Runcam Swift and Foxeer HS1177.
 For higher TVL cameras have higher delay due to more image processing.